 35 Worst Cities (and the Worst State) for Asthma and Allergy Sufferers

 One of the hidden costs of climate change is its health costs.
 As more pollutants are pumped into the air we breathe, the health impacts mount.
 They include asthma, which has been increasing steadily especially in poorer neighborhoods, and allergies.
-Now the National Resources Defense Council (NRDC) has released a report, Sneezing and Wheezing: How Climate Change Could Increase Ragweed Allergies, Air Pollution and Asthma, which identifies the most vulnerable regions and cities, including the 35 "Sneeziest and Wheeziest" cities, which have the largest concentration of factors that can affect asthma.
+Now the Natural Resources Defense Council (NRDC) has released a report, Sneezing and Wheezing: How Climate Change Could Increase Ragweed Allergies, Air Pollution and Asthma, which identifies the most vulnerable regions and cities, including the 35 "Sneeziest and Wheeziest" cities, which have the largest concentration of factors that can affect asthma.

 Photo credit: Shutterstock